Datasilk/Core/README.md

 ## Optional: Datasilk Core Javascript Library
-Learn more about the optional Javascript library, [Datasilk/CoreJs](https://github.com/Datasilk/CoreJs), which contains the appropriate functionality used to make ajax calls and inject content onto the page from a `Datasilk.Service` method that returns an object of type `Datasilk.Service.Response`.
+Learn more about the optional Javascript library, [Datasilk/CoreJs](https://github.com/Datasilk/CoreJs), which contains the appropriate functionality used to make ajax calls and inject content onto the page.
 The library includes other optional features, such as message alert boxes, popup modals, drag & drop functionality, and HTML templating.